How to Wear Colours You Love, That Aren’t In Your Best Colour Analysis Palette

-During a colour analysis, clients are always excited to discover their best colours and learn how to combine them.
-However, it's common for clients to have a couple of favourite colours that don’t fall into their best palette - black being a main hue.
-A colour analysis works really well for identifying your best colours, but it need not limit you exclusively to them.
+During a colour analysis, personal styling clients are always excited to discover their best colours and learn how to combine them.
+However, it’s very common for clients to have one or two favourite colours that don’t fall within their recommended palette.
+While a colour analysis is excellent for identifying your most flattering shades, it doesn’t mean you must limit yourself exclusively to them.
+Though on some occasions I do advise some clients to avoid colours such as light grey or camel, as no matter where they are placed on the body they look off.

-When I underwent a colour analysis, I found out I was a Winter, which was fantastic because I had naturally been drawn to these colours.
-However, I realised that beautiful warm bright coral and golden yellow were not part of my recommended palette.
-I had been wearing these shades, but as it turns out mostly on my lower half and feet.
-I had instinctively known (I’ve also been a fashion designer for years) that keeping those shades away from my face would prevent them from overpowering and reddening my complexion.
+When I had my own colour analysis, I discovered that I’m a Winter - which was great news, as I had naturally been drawn to these colours for years.
+However, I also realised that warm, bright coral and golden yellow were not part of my recommended palette.
+Interestingly, I had been wearing these colours - but mostly on my lower half and on my feet.
+Instinctively (and helped by my background as a fashion designer), I knew that keeping these shades away from my face would stop them from overpowering my complexion or adding redness.

 Contrary to popular belief, not everyone can wear black, as it can make complexions appear drained, with dark circles under the eyes.
 If you find that black - or insert colour that doesn’t suit- drains your complexion, consider breaking it up or avoid wearing it directly under the chin.
 Opt for a V-neckline instead of a crew or high neck.
 If you do choose a crew neck, add a necklace to offset the stark effect; a simple gold or silver style works well.